Hanmactu712/Dapps.CqrsCore/README.md

 ## 1. Introducing

 CQRS pattern is the common parttern is used to tackle the complicated application.
 This project is to provide a simple way to apply CQRS to any application using .net 5.

 The CQRS service contains these mains components:

 ### A. WRITE side

 1. Serializer - using to serialize / deserialize command & event messsage before persist or get from store database

 2. Aggregate - The main object which contains all the data properties & logic to handle a business

    - Aggregate Root - Base class of any aggregate object

 3. Command (Represent for Write side in the CQRS pattern)
    - Base Command class, Command interface.
    - Command Store - to persist all the command messages
-   - Command Queue - to queue the command message and deliver it to corresponding handler which handle the business logic and publish corresponding events
+   - Command Dispatcher - to publish the command message and deliver it to corresponding handler which handle the business logic and publish corresponding events
    - Command Handler - to handle the command message received from command queue
 4. Event (Represent for Write side in the CQRS pattern)
    - Base Event class, Event interface
    - Event Store - to persist all the event messages
-   - Evemt Queue - to queue the event message and deliver it to corresponding handler which handle the business logic and save data to the READ side of CQRS
+   - Event Dispatcher - to publish the event message and deliver it to corresponding handler which handle the business logic and save data to the READ side of CQRS
    - Event Repository - to processing event logic and communicate with event store to persist event message
    - Event Handler - to handle the event message received from event queue.
 5. Snapshot - the mechanism to capture the state of an aggregate after a specific version of events.
    - Snapshot store - to persist snapshot records
    - Snapshot repository - to handle logic relating to snapshot

 ### A. READ side